- News Arvind Kejriwal issues directives to reduce price of RT-PCR test in Delhi

 On A Final Note…

-On analysing and comparing the different types of diet plans, the Mediterranean diet was ascertained to be the best diet overall and the WW diet was the best suitable for weight loss.
-If you are looking for a new diet for this new decade, you know which one to choose now.
+On analysing and comparing the different types of diet plans, the Mediterranean diet was agreed upon to be the best diet overall and the WW diet was the best suitable for weight loss.
+If you are looking for a new diet for this new decade, you at least have some basics to make an informed decision.